zackmorgs/HSBGHelper/README.md

 ## Note:
-In development for the newest season of Battlegrounds.
+- In development for the newest season of Battlegrounds.
 (Trinket meta)

 ## How to run:
+- Set and environment varible named "ADMIN_PASSWORD"
+    - using Powershell: `$env:ADMIN_PASSWORD = "your_password"`
 - Clone this repository and open the directory in powershell.
 - `cd "./HSBGHelper/HSBGHelper.Utilities"`
 - `dotnet restore`